chengkuangan/Tutorials/camel-dbz/README.md

 ## Running the Demo

-Run `docker compose` to bring up the demo environment.
+Run `docker compose` at the project folder to bring up the demo environment.

 ```
 docker compose up --build
 ```

+## References

+Find out more explanation on this sample implementation at [Debezium Change Data Capture without Apache Kafka Cluster](https://braindose.blog/2022/12/08/debezium-cdc-connector-camel/)